AYJACKSON-ICS4U/20time-log-due-every-saturday-night-sarahchoww/README.md

 **October 30 - November 3:**
-  Robotics club was cancelled this week
+  Robotics club was cancelled this week.
   Have yet to purchase my own arduino